laminas/laminas-psr7bridge/doc/book/usage-examples.md

 # Usage

-## Converting a PSR-7 ServerRequestInterface to a Zend\Http\PhpEnvironment\Request
+## Converting a PSR-7 ServerRequestInterface to a Laminas\Http\PhpEnvironment\Request

 The PSR-7 [ServerRequestInterface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md#321-psrhttpmessageserverrequestinterface)
-corresponds to the zend-http [PhpEnvironment\Request](https://github.com/zendframework/zend-http/blob/master/src/PhpEnvironment/Request.php).
+corresponds to the laminas-http [PhpEnvironment\Request](https://github.com/laminas/laminas-http/blob/master/src/PhpEnvironment/Request.php).

-To convert from a PSR-7 instance to a zend-http instance, use `Zend\Psr7Bridge\Psr7ServerRequest::toZend()`.
+To convert from a PSR-7 instance to a laminas-http instance, use `Laminas\Psr7Bridge\Psr7ServerRequest::toLaminas()`.
 This method takes up to two
 arguments:

 - the `ServerRequestInterface` instance to convert.